-IBD pertains to an inflammatory condition in both the small and large intestines.
+Inflammatory Bowel Disease pertains to an inflammatory condition in both the small and large intestines.
 The two most common types mentioned are ulcerative colitis (UC) and Crohn’s disease.
 In addition, serious symptoms such as ulcers, anemia, and rectal bleeding are present.
 The ulcers are troubling since they can appear anywhere in the digestive system, even in the mouth.
-In contrast to IBS, cases involving IBD are quite serious.
+In contrast, cases involving Irritable Bowel Disease are quite serious.

-Like many other conditions, there is no clear evidence behind what causes IBS.
+Like many other conditions, there is no clear evidence behind what causes Irritable Bowel Syndrome.
 It can be the result of food, stress, and/or improper nerve communication.

-IBS is experienced differently per person; the same applies to their diet.
-Certain foods can bring on IBS, which leads to certain symptoms.
+Irritable Bowel Syndrome is experienced differently per person; the same applies to their diet.
+Certain foods can bring on Irritable Bowel Syndrome, which leads to certain symptoms.
 Processed foods, refined grains, carbonated drinks, and dairy products can lead to, and worsen, IBS-related constipation.
 Cases of IBS-related diarrhea may result from eating too much fiber, large meals, fired and fatty foods, and from dairy or wheat intolerances.
 Patients learned to change their diets accordingly, whether to drink more water or eat smaller portions.

-Chiropractic care has proven effective in cases regarding IBS.
-When you are suffering from IBS, there is miscommunication within the body; more specifically, with the body’s zones 2 and 4.
+Chiropractic care has proven effective in cases regarding Irritable Bowel Syndrome.
+Chiropractic is one of the best natural remedies of IBS.
+When you are suffering from Irritable Bowel Syndrome, there is miscommunication within the body; more specifically, with the body’s zones 2 and 4.
 Zone 2 is the body’s elimination zone, its waste disposal system, that consists of the lungs, stomach, and the intestines.
 Zone 4 is the body’s digestive zone, the system responsible for processing food and supplying energy.
-When both zones function improperly, patients can begin experiencing IBS, whether it is from eating something or simply feeling sick.
-Another zone that can cause IBS is Zone 3, the body’s nervous system.
-Overall, IBS can result from an imbalance with any of these zones, or from a combination of all three.
+When both zones function improperly, patients can begin experiencing Irritable Bowel Syndrome, whether it is from eating something or simply feeling sick.
+Another zone that can cause Irritable Bowel Syndrome is Zone 3, the body’s nervous system.
+Overall, Irritable Bowel Syndrome can result from an imbalance with any of these zones, or from a combination of all three.

-Along with treatment, chiropractic care can provide general dietary advice and suggestions for patients to decrease symptoms and incidences of IBS.
+Along with treatment, chiropractic care can provide general dietary advice and suggestions for patients to decrease symptoms and incidences of Irritable Bowel Syndrome.
 The main priority is the patient’s health, without having to resort to surgery or multiple medications.

 Irritable Bowel Syndrome – Treatment at Diamond Chiropractic

-At Diamond Chiropractic in Omaha, our chiropractor will perform an examination, take x-rays, and evaluate your posture to determine the cause of IBS, in relation to the spine.
+At Diamond Chiropractic in Omaha, our chiropractor will perform an examination, take x-rays, and evaluate your posture to determine the cause of Irritable Bowel Syndrome, in relation to the spine.
 After comparing the findings and confirming the diagnosis, our chiropractor will develop a treatment plan to help alleviate your symptoms, heal the pain, and provide you with recommendations to lower your risk for possible re-occurrences.

 Dr. Nilles will realign the vertebrae in the affected area to increase your range of motion and alleviate the pain on the spinal nerves.
 Realigning the vertebrae will improve communication between the nerves to the rest of the body; in this case, to the nerves connected to your stomach and surrounding organs.
 Symptoms resulting from the pain, from other nerves in the affected area, may begin to decrease as well.

-Electro-therapy, or acupuncture, is effective with IBS and its symptoms.
+Electro-therapy, or acupuncture, is effective with Irritable Bowel Syndrome and its symptoms.
 Patients will notice, after several treatments, the pain in their back and shoulder(s) begin to decrease.
 In addition, they will start to see more mobility come back to their spine and other affected areas of the body.

 With any injury, whether to the back, neck, or extremity, the last thing you want to do is make the pain worse.
-The same idea applies to handling IBS.
+The same idea applies to handling Irritable Bowel Syndrome.
 Our advice is designed to help you perform everyday tasks and responsibilities safely.
-We focus on healing and relief from IBS, not aggravating it further.
+We focus on healing and relief from Irritable Bowel Syndrome, not aggravating it further.

-To get started with chiropractic care for your IBS, choose our Omaha, NE chiropractor today.
+To get started with chiropractic care for your Irritable Bowel Syndrome, choose our Omaha, NE chiropractor today.
 Diamond Chiropractic is currently accepting new patients of all ages.
 Call our office today.
-When it comes to neck pain get relief NOW & FAST.
+When it comes to IBS treatment get relief NOW & FAST.